Silibistro Jibladze: Political activity under the Tsar

 In 1889, he was released from penal military service and, physically weakened, returned to Tbilisi.
 His friends Zakaria Chichinadze and Noe Zhordania sent him to Abastumani for treatment.
 Having recovered, Jibladze returned to Guria, where he re-established a relationship with Egnate Ninoshvili, became friends with Isidore Ramishvili and Arsen Tsitlidze.

 Zhordania supplied Jibladze with banned literature.
 Jibladze started working in the "Phylloxera Committee", which represented the body for the fight against phylloxera and where Egnate Ninoshvili, Nikolay Chkheidze and young people expelled from schools were employed, using the activities of the committee and frequent trips to the provinces to educate the peasants and spread revolutionary propaganda.

 During his work in the committee, Jibladze distanced himself from populist ideology and came closer to Marxism.
-In December 1892, he attended the meeting in Zestafoni, after which he actively participated in the work of Mesame Dasi, the "third group" of Georgian nationalists, liberals and socialists.
-On May 7, 1894, at the burial of Ninoshvili in the village of Chanchati, the program of Mesame Dasi prepared by Zhordania was delivered.
+In December 1892, he attended the meeting in Zestaponi, after which he actively participated in the work of Mesame Dasi, the "third group" of Georgian nationalists, liberals and socialists.
+On 7 May 1894, at the burial of Ninoshvili in the village of Chanchati, the program of Mesame Dasi prepared by Zhordania was delivered.
 At one point he was introduced to Joseph Stalin, also a member of Mesame Dasi.

 Beginning in 1897, he lived in Tbilisi, where he worked as a manager of the warehouse of the Caucasus Economic Society.
 This warehouse turned into a center for all illegal workers, banned literature was received here, and meetings were held.
 Jibladze, one of the organizers of workers' strikes in Georgia, was actively involved in the formation of workers' circles in railway workshops and various factories.
 He practically became the leader of Mesame Dasi in Georgia, worked for its organizational formation, and in 1898 even formed the Tbilisi Social-Democratic Committee, of which he was the chairman.
 He started working at the newspaper "Kvalshi", which he and his comrades used to conduct propaganda-agitation among wider circles of workers.

 In 1900, he went to Saint Petersburg to establish a connection with the Russian Social Democratic Labour Party center, where he was helped by Isidore Kvitsaridze, who lived there.
-On March 22, 1901, he was arrested by the police, and in the summer of 1902, together with Vasil Tsabadze, he was deported to Gori, where they helped formed illegal organizations among workers and soon created the Gori Social-Democratic Organization.
+On 22 March 1901 he was arrested by the police, and in the summer of 1902, together with Vasil Tsabadze, he was deported to Gori, where they helped formed illegal organizations among workers and soon created the Gori Social-Democratic Organization.